 - Higher hurdle for first time users (e.g. for newsletters)

 - Security hazards (cf. security bug fixes of main mail programs such

 - Privacy hazards (e.g. HTML is used to track users)

 - Content more likely to be falsely categorized as spam etc.

 - Some automated systems (e.g. mailing lists) do not accept HTML and will

-reject messages, use only the alternative plain text part or convert the
+reject messages, or use only the alternative plain text part, or convert

 - Reduced accessibility

 - Double effort (HTML and text need to be formatted and checked)

 - Little guarantee that messages will be shown as intended